 You must fulfill the requirements of the Master’s study program in question; in other words, you must have the knowledge and skills required for the Master’s study program.
 These requirements are set on the basis of the quality, content and scope of, and the level of skills imparted in, one or more Bachelor’s degree programs at the University of Zurich.

-Admission will not be granted if the coursework to be completed for all Master’s study programs of a Master’s degree program comes to more than 60 ECTS credits.
+Admission will not be granted if the coursework to be completed as additional requirements and/or conditions for all Master’s study programs of a Master’s degree program comes to more than 60 ECTS credits.

 Faculties may impose additional requirements for admission to specialized Master’s study programs, for example a minimum overall grade for the Bachelor's degree and/or minimum grades for individual modules, a letter of motivation, or additional qualifications relevant to the studies in question.